morgankenyon/JuniperCode/README.md

 ## Getting Started

+Lets get started with the basic `blink` example on Arduino.

 * Install [Juniper Compiler](https://www.juniper-lang.org/index.html)
   * Ensure you have access to the `Juniper.exe` executable on your cli.
   * Will need to modify environmental variables to get that setup